Russian Banya / Finnish Sauna

 Heater

-- drum stoves are popular because doesn’t require welding.
+- drum stoves are popular because doesn’t require welding, although their efficiency is questionable.

-- preferable to feed wood from predbannik, although more complicated to run stove through wall
+- preferable to feed wood from predbannik, although slightly more complicated to run stove through wall

-- volcanic rocks placed on top of heater to retain heat
+- volcanic rocks placed on top of heater to retain heat… rocks need to be replaced periodically

-- wire mesh to hold rocks in place
+- wire mesh or some other containment device to hold rocks in place… professional stoves generally come with this

 Benches